 Interesting patterns can even be found in dense forests, as shown in the picture below.

-Pay attention to the position of the sun (shadow and light).
-A compass comes in handy together with Apps on your smartphone like “The Photographers Ephemeris (TPM)” or “Photopills”.
+Pay attention to the sun’s position (shadow and light).
+A compass and smartphone apps like “The Photographers Ephemeris (TPM)” or “Photopills” can help.

-When planning your walks, use topographical maps or Google Earth to find biotopes like ponds, heathland, streams, paths and even the type of trees you will encounter.
-A GPS might come in handy in not getting lost when turning around and around in a forest.
+When planning your walks, use topographical maps or Google Earth to find biotopes like ponds, heathlands, streams, paths, and even the type of trees you will encounter.
+A GPS might also come in handy to prevent getting lost when turning around in a forest.
 Most modern smartphones come with these systems.

 Woodland scenes can also translate beautifully into black and white.
 But autumnal scenes, in my opinion, deserve full colour.